 Sizing Wire Runs and Fuses/Breakers

 For most camper van conversions, most of the loads are 12 volts.
 This includes things like the LED lights, water pumps, charging phones and laptops, etc. This can make for a lot of 12 volt circuits, so try to use a DC distribution panel with room for more circuits that you think you will need.

 The maximum current carrying capacity of the wires (the ampacity) must be at least as much as the actual current draw of the devices on a circuit.
 Most camper van circuits use #14 with a maximum current of 15 amps or #12 with a maximum current of 20 amps.
-But, some circuits with a heavier demand will require larger gauge wires — this ampacity table can be used to pick a appropriate wire size.
+But, some circuits with a heavier demand (eg the inverter) will require larger gauge wires.
+The calculator below is probably the easiest way to get to the right wire size.

 In addition to choosing a wire with a high enough maximum current carrying capacity, you also need to check that the voltage drop on the circuit is not to high — this gets to be more of a problem as the wire runs get longer.
 You should keep the voltage drop to 2% or less.
-This voltage drop table can be used to insure that you don’t have excessive voltage drops.
-If the voltage drop for a circuit is more than 2%, then go to the next higher wire gauge and check it.
+The calculator below is probably the easiest way to get to the right wire size.